SummerXIATIAN/bili-community-detection/readme.md

 ## Workflow

+Explaination and motivation of the code are in the code comment at the beginning of each code cell.
+Markdown cells are used to divide the code into different parts.

 ### 1. p1_get_streamers.ipynb
 This notebook is used to get the streamers' information from *Bilibili* and *vtb.moe* via their APIs.
 It will generate a csv file named `streamer_info.csv` in the `./data` folder.